150 B.C. places: Okanagan-Shuswap

 52. Caravan Farm Theatre, Armstrong

-To celebrate this 29th year of this off-beat and off-the-beaten-track theatre experience, Caravan Farm Theatre is bringing back one of their most popular shows, The Ballad of Weedy Peetstraw.
+Closed until the Province of B.C. allows gatherings of larger than 50 during the pandemic, Caravan is an off-beat and off-the-beaten-track theatre experience.
 The outdoor shows are famous for their use of several different locations on the farm, and you can make a day of it with a tailgate picnic and/or a sampling of the Okanagan food available at the concession.
 Can't make it in the summer or fall?
 There's always the one-act sleigh ride show in the snow.

 53. Planet bee honey farm & meadery, Vernon